itsmaleen/dvc-butler/CONTRIBUTING.md

 ---

 ## **Code of Conduct**
-Please be respectful and constructive in your contributions.
-Follow the project's coding standards and guidelines.
+Please be respectful and constructive in your contributions

 ---